brendankellyODG/opendatagroup.github.io/Product Manuals/LDAP Authentication/index.md

 ### Authentication in the CLI

-The latest version of the FastScore CLI supports the authentication scheme described above.
-Usernames and passwords can be passed to the FastScore CLI's `connect` command.
+The latest version of the ModelOp Center CLI supports the authentication scheme described above.
+Usernames and passwords can be passed to the ModelOp Center CLI's `connect` command.
 For example, the command

 ```
 fastscore connect https://dashboard-ip:8000 foo:bar
 ```
 attempts to authenticate with username "foo" and password "bar".
 If the password is omitted, the user will be prompted to enter it at the command line.

-Note that the FastScore CLI will save the authentication secret to the file "`.fastscore`" located in the current working directory.
+Note that the ModelOp Center CLI will save the authentication secret to the file "`.fastscore`" located in the current working directory.

 ### Authentication with the REST API